SamMed05/sm_blog/_posts/2021-06-11-hello-world.markdown

 Speaking of that, I use English mostly because it's the language with which I can reach other people all over the world universally and more easily, so that there are no language barriers.

 #### How often will new posts come out?

 As I said before, there are long periods where I'm too busy to blogging, but I can safely say that throughout the summer I will be much more active than any other period of the year. <br>
 Anyway, posts will not come out at a regular rate, also because I need topics to talk about and they come as time passes (but lately I'm listing a lot of ideas). <br>
 This activity, as much as many others, requires time end effort to be completed, especially if I'm looking a high quality standard.
 I'm not going to publish new posts until I'm not 100% (ok... maybe 99,97% 😉) sure that they are good. <br>
 There is also another reason to publish posts after some time: there are some arguments for which the personal opinion could change even after a few time during the reflection and writing process, so I want to be sure that I don't say something that does not correspond to my real thoughts.
+Remember that **I will often update posts if and when corrections, additions or removals will be needed** anyway.

 #### How it's made this blog?

 I'm not assuming that you are a programming enthusiast, so I don't want to go too much into details. <br>
 In general, I'm using Jekyll <span class="iconify" data-icon="cib:jekyll" data-inline="false"></span>, a blog-aware static site generator and Markdown <span class="iconify" data-icon="cib:markdown" data-inline="false"></span> for writing the formatted text.
 I used Alembic theme by David Darnes but I modified it (a lot, it's unrecognizable now 😅) until it suited my tastes. <br>